-I used Maine blueberries that I froze over the summer, which were just perfect for these muffins.
+I used Maine blueberries that I froze over the summer, and they were just perfect for these muffins.

-These blueberry muffins are delicious, moist, and perfectly sweet!
+These blueberry muffins with sugar topping are delicious, moist, and perfectly sweet!
 The crust of the muffin top was perfectly crisp even without the added sugar.
 Easy to make in the morning before breakfast on a weekday.

 This recipe was easy to mix together and a delicious addition to my muffin repertoire.
 It was easy to make in the food processor using the steel blade to ensure perfect blending of the butter pieces.

-Tulip-style liners are not easy to find in my supermarket so armed with a ruler and a roll of parchment paper I cut out 6-inch squares and formed them around a glass to make my muffin cups and I was glad I did.
+Tulip-style liners aren’t easy to find in my supermarket so, armed with a ruler and a roll of parchment paper, I cut out 6-inch squares and formed them around a glass to make my muffin cups and I was glad I did.
 The presentation was lovely and no chance of the tops sticking to the pan with this technique.

 As for the wet sugar technique, that was a new one for me and I love the way it really looked like snow and and added crunchy sweet bits in every bite.
 I wonder if the same thing could have been accomplished with coarse sugar.

-I used frozen berries and tried to be very gentle but they did in fact bleed leaving behind a purple tinge to my muffins.
+I used frozen berries and tried to be very gentle but they did in fact bleed leaving behind a purple tinge to my blueberry muffins with sugar topping.
 I would reiterate that you need to be very gentle in adding them into the batter.

 The tulip style liners made the removal of the muffins flawless.
 I got 12 muffins and would say this is 12 servings of a perfectly moist and not too sweet but sweet enough blueberry muffin.
 The use of frozen blueberries assures great quality muffins year round.

-Everyone who tasted these blueberry muffins enjoyed them.
+Everyone who tasted these blueberry muffins with sugar topping enjoyed them.
 The favorite part for just about everyone, was the sweet, crunchy topping.
-I would actually use more sugar and increase the amount that goes on each muffin.
+I’d actually use more sugar and increase the amount that goes on each muffin.